TimothyBramlett/hacker_news_jobs_notifier/README.md

 A messy script I threw together a few years ago when looking for a dev job

 Throwing this up here for a friend who is looking for a job and may find this helpful

+# Which version of Python?

+This was designed to run on Python 3